SwampThingTom/AoC2022/02-RockPaperScissors/README.md

 ### How It Went

 Today's puzzle was very well suited to 6502 assembly.
-It only required summing 8-bit integers and the final result (for part 1 anyway) fit in 16-bits.
+It only required summing 8-bit integers and the final result fit in 16-bits.

 For the input data, I briefly considered investigating how to read a file use the Commodore 64 KERNAL (sic) functions.
 But I realized I wanted to spend my time solving the actual puzzle rather than navigating the intricacies of reading and parsing files in assembly code.